XandAI-project/XandAI-Extension/README.md

 - **Model Management**: Built-in tools to pull and delete models
 - **HuggingFace Integration**: Automatic detection and prefix handling
 - **Progress Tracking**: Visual feedback for model operations
+- **Conversation History**: Access to all your previous AI interactions with timestamps
+- **Window Mode**: Option to open conversations in a dedicated window

 **Common Ollama URLs:**
 ```